hpssjellis/maker100/ml-for-impoverished-youth.md

-# Machine Learning and Robotics for the Poor!
+# Machine Learning and Robotics for Impoverished Youth!

-#For Companies that go out of their way to support Machine Learning and Robotics for the poor by supplying microcontrollers, sensors, actuators and supporting tech equipment.
+# For Companies that go out of their way to support Machine Learning and Robotics for the poor by supplying microcontrollers, sensors, actuators and supporting tech equipment.

 ## Companies and Organizations that have supported the [maker100](https://github.com/hpssjellis/maker100) online Robotics, Machine Learning project